8000 Support Services

 8115 BUILDINGS AND GROUNDS INSPECTIONS

-The Superintendent of Schools is responsible for arranging periodic inspections of district buildings and grounds to insure compliance with Section 807-a of Education Law regarding potential fire hazards and to insure that safety and health hazards are noted and corrected.
+The Superintendent is responsible for arranging periodic inspections of district buildings and grounds to insure compliance with Section 807-a of Education Law regarding potential fire hazards and to insure that safety and health hazards are noted and corrected.

 Adopted March 13, 1989